The archive

 The Malaria Consortium

-Seasonal malaria chemoprevention gives children preventive antimalarials before they get sick.
-The Malaria Consortium treated 45 million children in 2023.
-Cost per child: roughly $7.
+Seasonal malaria chemoprevention gives children antimalarials before they get sick.
+The Malaria Consortium reached 25 million children in 2023 at roughly $7 each.

 26 April 2026 · 6 min read